 The advanced option steps listed below should be followed in the order that they are entered as they are required for this migration scenario.

 - Select the option for Migrate to: Shared Mailbox.
 This will be found under either Destination: Exchange Server 2007+ or Destination: Microsoft Office 365, depending on what was selected when creating the destination endpoint.

 - Set value for Licensing/Maximum licenses to consume per item per pass licensing count.
-Default = 1 allows up to 10GB to be migrated, each additional license migrates up to 10GB more.
-Example: If migrating all Public Folders and the total data size = 78GB, then increase this value to 8 (otherwise the migration will pause at 10GB).
-See How do I enable consumption of multiple licenses for a single item?
+Default = 1.
+This allows up to 10GB to be migrated.
+Example: If migrating all Public Folders, using the forward slash ( / ), and the total data size = 78GB, then increase this value to 8 (otherwise the migration will pause at 10GB).
+See MigrationWiz Licenses.

 - Set your Preferred BitTitan Data Center.
-For fastest migration speeds, select the Data Center that is closest to your Office 365 Destination tenant.
-Refer to How do I specify the data center to use for my migration?
+For the most optimum migration speeds, select the Data Center that is closest to your Microsoft 365 destination tenant.
+Refer to MigrationWiz - General - FAQ.

 Note: This option stays in place for the entire migration process.

 - Set first pass Project Advanced Options.
-For more information on running multiple passes, see Should I follow a Pre-Stage or Big Bang strategy when migrating Public Folders?
+For more information on running multiple passes, see Pre-Stage vs. Big Bang Strategy for Public Folders.

 - Set Date Filter to migrate items older than six (6) months.
-For more information see How do I set a Date Range filter?
+Date range filters can be set under Advanced Options.

 - Set second pass Project Advanced Options.